 The Museum Of UnCut Funk has taken a very different approach to collecting items that are relevant to our cultural experience.
 As children of the 1970’s, we are dedicated to collecting artifacts from what we believe is one of the greatest decades ever.
-We have also been blessed to bear witness to the election of the first Black President in American history, Barack Obama, one of the greatest events in our lifetime.
-As President Obama is also a child of the 1970’s, it makes sense for The Museum of UnCut Funk to collect artifacts that highlight all aspects of his presidential achievement.
+We have also been blessed to bear witness to the election of the first Black President in American history, Barack Obama, one of the greatest historic events in our lifetime.
+As President Obama is also a child of the 1970’s, it makes sense for The Museum of UnCut Funk to collect artifacts that highlight his Presidential achievement, in our own unique way.
 Thus we have added The Barack Obama Comic Book Collection to our archive.

 It’s Obama Time.

 Regardless of your views and opinions of President Barack Obama, he has been touted as a hero in the comic book world.

 Within our collection are comics that speak to the road Obama travelled to become President, winning the election and his first 100 days in office.
 There are also a number of comic books that express opinions of those who dislike the President.
 The Museum of UnCut Funk collection contains both pro and anti-Obama comics to ensure that this important moment in political history is throughly preserved.